 Concern about third-party cookies has proven sufficient that privacy-focused browsers like Brave, Firefox, and Safari have moved to block them by default, a situation that has prompted Google to plan on phasing them out within two years, while coming up with alternative web technology that can inform its core business - behavioral ad targeting.

 But before that happens, cookie handling is being addressed because the status quo allows cross-origin information leakage and cross-site request forgery attacks.
 Google is doing so first in Chrome 80 on February 4, but Microsoft's Edge, now based on Chromium is expected to follow, and Mozilla's Firefox plans to do so as well.

-SameSite attribute in webpage HTML and will handle cookies according to the value assigned or by assuming a default value if none has been provided by a site developer.
+SameSite cookie, and will handle cookies for the page according to the value assigned, or by assuming a default value if none has been provided by a site developer.

 SameSite=None is what a web developer would set to allow cookies in a third-party context.
 For Chrome 80, an additional flag,

 Secure, will need to be set because without it, the browser will reject SameSite=None cookies.